This article has links to products and services we love, which we may make commission from.

 OverWorks is BrewDog’s brewery dedicated solely to producing sour beers.
 Alongside their core range is their guest list of beers from breweries around the globe.

-You can also book tastings online, hosted at the bar, where a member of staff will teach you about beer styles.
+You can also book tastings online, hosted at the bar, where a staff member will teach you about beer styles.

-If you want to experience BrewDog, Lothian Road is the bar for you.
+If you want to experience BrewDog, Lothian Road is your bar.

-Owned by Scottish Brewery Fierce Beer, this little bar is packed with character.
+Owned by Scottish Brewery Fierce Beer(167 Rose St), this little bar is packed with character.

-The Fierce Bar also does great food and they make their own hot sauce!
+The Fierce Bar also does great food and makes their own hot sauce!

 The Fierce’s core range is worth exploring as they are packed with flavour.

-If you are looking for something refreshing their Gluten Free Pilsner was voted ‘Best Pilsner Lager’ at The Scottish Beer Awards in 2019.
+If you want something refreshing, their Gluten Free Pilsner was voted ‘Best Pilsner Lager’ at The Scottish Beer Awards in 2019.

-Fierce offer some of their core beers in pitchers.
+Fierce offers some of their core beers in pitchers.

-So take a pitcher as it will last longer and sit in the sun using their outdoor seating on Rose Street.
+So take a pitcher, which will last longer, and sit in the sun using their outdoor seating on Rose Street.

-Nestled away in the city’s old town, Jolly Judge carries the spirit of a traditional Scottish pub, cosy and comforting with a real fire place, low ceilings painted with murals and lounge chairs that reminisce of a classic study.
+Nestled away in the city’s old town, Jolly Judge (7 James Court, 493 Law Market) carries the spirit of a traditional Scottish pub, cosy and comforting with a real fireplace, low ceilings painted with murals and lounge chairs that reminisce of a classic study.

 Known for real ale, their malt whisky selection and classic pub food.

-Known for their cask ales and malt whisky selection, Bow Bar always has a well-considered, hand-picked selection.
+Known for its cask ales and malt whisky selection, Bow Bar (80 W Bow) always has a well-considered, hand-picked selection.

-A firm favourite amongst the beer community, Salt Horse is a haven for anyone who enjoys beer.
+A firm favourite amongst the beer community, Salt Horse (57-61, Blackfriars St) is a haven for anyone who enjoys beer.

 With 12 taps showcasing beers from home and abroad and 350 bottles in their bottle shop, there is plenty to choose from.

-Salt Horse always has a wide variety of styles on draft and tap take over events showcasing new beers.
+Salt Horse always has various styles on draft and tap take-over events showcasing new beers.

 Salt Horse’s kitchen serves up excellent hearty food such as burgers and ribs.

-There is a beautiful beer garden out the back, decorated with plants and fairy lights that is open till 10pm.
+There is a beautiful beer garden out the back, decorated with plants and fairy lights.

-What better place to set up shop for trying a bit of everything?
+What better place to set up a shop to try a bit of everything?

-Salt horse also features in our guide to dog-friendly activities in Edinburgh.
+Salt Horse is also featured in our guide to dog-friendly activities in Edinburgh.

 For those who have never experienced a brewery, Campervan is definitely a destination for you.

-A short bus ride from the centre of town will take you close to Leith, a hip area of Edinburgh.
+A short bus ride from the town centre will take you close to Leith, a hip area of Edinburgh.
 Read more about Edinburgh’s neighbourhoods here.

 When visiting the tap room try Leith Juice a juicy session IPA, Campervan Brewery’s signature beer.